 Join us whenever you can.
 Each week's lesson stands on its own.
 This is very "drop-in."
-Bring something to eat if you like.
-Bring a study Bible.
+Bring something to eat if you like, wear your pj's.-- we're on-line now so who'd even know.
+Have a Bible handy.